Uber's new CEO to employees: 'This company has to change'

 Numerous Uber employees and investors tweeted their excitement over the new CEO.
 One former Uber executive described the vibe internally as "strong optimism," but said a key concern lingers among employees: "continued distraction from Travis."

 Even as Khosrowshahi stood in front of employees, another Kalanick drama was unfolding.
-Lawyers for Kalanick and Benchmark, one of Uber's major investors, are set to meet for the first time in court Wednesday to hash out an explosive lawsuit.
+Lawyers for Kalanick and Benchmark, one of Uber's major investors, met for the first time in court Wednesday to hash out an explosive lawsuit.

 Related: Uber's new CEO will have to deal with Uber's old CEO